lucasglasner/python-enviroments/README.md

 ### Python conda enviroments for hydrology/hydraulics coding

-The idea of this repository is to store some python enviroments with the necesary packages for the hydrology/hydraulics professional.
+The idea of this repository is to store some python enviroments with the necesary packages for a geoscientist/engineer.

 The core of each enviroment is to have all the required python tools for: